enzymejs/enzyme/docs/common-issues.md

 # Common Issues

 This list aims to be comprehensive.
-If you find an issue that has been frequently brought up in Github *issues* that is not here, please open a PR to add it.
+If you find an issue that has been frequently brought up in GitHub *Issues* that is not here, please open a PR to add it.

 ### Query Selector fails